Homoran/iobroker.cubie/README.md

 ## Installation
 After installation you have to configure all required modules via administration page.

-After start of iobroker.rpi, all selected modules generates an object tree in ioBroker within rpi.<instance>.<modulename>
+After start of iobroker.cubie, all selected modules generates an object tree in ioBroker within cubie.<instance>.<modulename>
-e.g. rpi.0.cpu
+e.g. cubie.0.cpu

 Be sure, that python and build-essential are installed: